agera-edc/MinimumViableDataspace/system-tests/README.md

 docker-compose -f system-tests/docker-compose.yml up --build
 ```

-_Note for Windows PowerShell, the following commands should be used (the path will depend on the location of the your `RegistrationService` project root):_
+_Note for Windows PowerShell, the following commands should be used from the `MVD` project root.
+(The path will depend on the location of the your `RegistrationService` project root):_

 ```powershell
 $Env:REGISTRATION_SERVICE_LAUNCHER_PATH="c:/RegistrationService/launcher"